-Operational Gaps and Challenges Recommendations and/or Actions Taken Timeline Management Level Accountability

-(ie. assignments on Centenarian Act and existing personnel who are managing/
+Operational Gaps and Challenges Recommendations and/or Actions Taken Timeline Management Level Accountability (ie. assignments on Centenarian Act and Unconditional Cash Transfer [UCT] Concerns) but very limited personnel. existing personnel who are managing/ handling simultaneous tasks for program payouts / validation/ liquidation, Centenarian validation /payouts, UCT cash cards distribution and other concerns as part of the turnover of budget and program to National Commission of Senior Citizens (NCSC).

-Unconditional Cash handling

-Transfer [UCT] simultaneous tasks

-Concerns) but very for program payouts

-limited personnel. / validation/

-liquidation,

-Centenarian

-validation /payouts, UCT cash cards

-distribution and

-other concerns as

-part of the turnover

-of budget and

-program to National

-Commission of

-Senior Citizens

-(NCSC).